Routing table

 What's the cheapest AI model with frontier-level performance?

-DeepSeek V4 Pro, released April 24, 2026 in preview, is the cheapest model with near-frontier performance — approximately 1/7th to 1/35th the cost of Claude Opus 4.7 on equivalent workloads [Aggregator].
+DeepSeek V4 Pro, released April 24, 2026 in preview, is the cheapest model with near-frontier performance, approximately 1/7th to 1/35th the cost of Claude Opus 4.8 on equivalent workloads [Aggregator].
+MiniMax M3 is a co-leader on open-weight cost-to-capability, posting 80.5% SWE-bench Verified at $0.30/$1.20 [Aggregator].
 DeepSeek's own technical report acknowledges V4 trails the closed frontier by 3-6 months [Vendor].
-For tasks where that gap doesn't matter, V4 is the price-performance winner.
+For tasks where that gap doesn't matter, V4 and M3 are the price-performance winners.

 Is open-source AI as good as closed-source AI?

 It depends on the task.
-For moderate workloads — most coding, content generation, summarization, customer service — open-weight models like DeepSeek V4 and Qwen 3.6 are now competitive [Aggregator].
+For moderate workloads, most coding, content generation, summarization, customer service, open-weight models like DeepSeek V4, MiniMax M3, Kimi K2.6, and Qwen3.7 are now competitive [Aggregator].
 For frontier reasoning tasks, the hardest exam benchmarks, and computer use, closed models still lead [Aggregator].
 The gap is compressing month over month, but it has not closed.

 What AI model has the largest context window?